jennalandy/bayesNMF/README.md

 # bayesNMF: an R package with various models for Bayesian NMF

+## Notes

+Hello!
+This package is a **work in progress**.
+I will be adding more models, but so far, I have
+- Normal-Exponential: $M_k \sim N((PE)_k, \sigma^2_k I)$, $P$ and $E$ follow Exponential priors, $\sigma^2_k$ follows an Inverse-Gamma prior

+I also plan to add markdown files with full model specifications and derivations of the Gibbs updates used in these implementations.

-While data and simulation examples are in the context of mutational signatures analysis, this package can be used for any application of NMF.
+While language and simulation examples are in the context of mutational signatures analysis, this package can be used for any application of NMF.

 ## Quick Start